thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

                 - Pod
       validate:
         failureAction: Enforce
-        message: "All containers must have CPU and memory resource requests and limits defined."
+        message: 'All containers must have CPU and memory resource requests and limits defined.'
         pattern:
           spec:
             containers:
               # Select all containers in the pod.
 The `name` field here is not specifically required but serves
               # as a visual aid for instructional purposes.
-              - name: "*"
+              - name: '*'
                 resources:
                   limits:
                     # '?' requires 1 alphanumeric character and '*' means that
                     # there can be 0 or more characters.
 Using them together
                     # e.g. '?*' requires at least one character.
-                    memory: "?*"
+                    memory: '?*'
                   requests:
-                    memory: "?*"
+                    memory: '?*'
-                    cpu: "?*"
+                    cpu: '?*'
 ```

 The following validation rule checks for a label in Deployment, StatefulSet, and DaemonSet resources: